Category Archives: Stories

 Photo Credit: Twitter

 We can break the cycle of generational trauma or sin, but it requires relentless intentionality on the parents’ part.
 Both for our own healing and for our children’s health.
 I didn’t want my children to be afraid or unsure of how valued they were.
 I wanted them to always know the experience of being safe, seen, soothed, and secure.
-Was I successful…not always…in fact, I was unaware of how generational sin clung to me.
-I didn’t have words for it like now.
+Was I successful…?
+Not always…in fact, I was unaware of how generational sin clung to me.
+I didn’t have words for it then like I do now.

 The Adam Young Counseling podcast has been a tremendous help to me in looking at childhood trauma and generational sin.
 He gives practical and reasoned helps in how to heal from our own trauma as well as how to curtail the repeat of generational sin in our children’s lives.